-Herb Roasted Turkey with garlic - Beautifully golden, juicy, and delicious, this is my go-to roasted turkey recipe infused with a garlic butter herb rub.
+Herb Roasted Thanksgiving Turkey - Beautifully golden, juicy, and delicious, this is my go-to roasted turkey recipe infused with a garlic butter herb rub.
 It's perfect for serving a crowd and easy to customize with your favorite flavors!

 Allow 2 to 3 days for it to fully defrost in the refrigerator.
 Remove giblets & neck, rinse & pat dry.